mleper01404/home_automation/README.md

   and alerts user via SMS if current laptop battery percentage is at optimum level so user can unplug laptop.

   NOTE: This script needs write permissions.
-Nodify using command chmod +x nuffcharge.sh
+Modify using command chmod +x nuffcharge.sh